St. John’s Wort

 • Reduced restlessness and mental chatter

-The smoke itself carries a slightly bitter, earthy taste reminiscent of dried hay.
-Some users notice a warm sensation in the chest during inhalation.
-Others report a mild tingling feeling that spreads through the body.
+The smoke carries a slightly bitter, earthy taste reminiscent of dried hay.
+Many users notice a warm sensation in the chest during inhalation.
+A mild tingling feeling that spreads through the body is also commonly reported.

 Most describe the experience as balanced rather than overwhelming.
-Effects remain more subtle compared to other herbal blends.
-Smoking delivers the herb’s compounds directly through the lungs into the bloodstream, creating a quicker but shorter-lasting experience than tea preparations.
+Effects remain more subtle compared to stronger herbal blends.
+Smoking delivers compounds directly through the lungs into the bloodstream.
+This creates a quicker but shorter-lasting experience than tea preparations.

 Individual responses vary significantly.
 What feels relaxing to one person may produce minimal effects in another.
-The herb’s active compounds may interact with prescription medications, particularly antidepressants and birth control8.
+Some users find it works best when blended with other calming herbs like mullein or damiana.
+The herb’s active compounds—particularly hypericin and hyperforin—may interact with prescription medications, including antidepressants and birth control8.

-Start with small amounts if experimenting.
+Start with small amounts if you’re new to this herb.
 Monitor your body’s response carefully, especially if you take other medications or supplements.

 Flavor Profile